Pacatro/gpoetry/README.md

-# Tiny Poet
+# GPoeTry

-A tiny project to experiment with Spanish poetry.
+A tiny GPT model that talks like a spanish poet.

 ## Getting Started